| |

 went to war.
 He lost in battle against Gorlog, a Muslim country,

 and was captured.
-The Gorlog King announced two conditions by
+The Gorlog King announced two conditions by which

-Lama Yeshi Od was told to stop believing in the "Three Jewels",
+Yeshi Od was told to stop believing in the "Three Jewels",

 Buddha, Dharma, and Sangha, and to convert to Islam.
-Secondly,
+Secondly, the

-the King demanded his own weight in gold.
+King demanded his own weight in gold.
 Lha Lama Yeshi Od refused

 to accept these conditions.
 While he was in prison, the news reached